 “N-no.” The gentleman shook his head.
 “I was just about to hand it over.”

 “Then I’ll take custody of these.”
 Smiling, Robin tied the sacks to her belt.
-“I’m not adverse to adding a little silver to my collection.
+“I’m not averse to adding a little silver to my collection.
 Speaking of, I assume there’s a price on these fellows’ heads.
 Do you know how far it is to the nearest town where we can collect it?”

 “Well, uh, yes, I — Anthony?”
 Still in shock, the gentleman looked at the clerk.